-MR. DAVID C. BEALES, Bolshoi Ballet Academy TCP, Society of Russian Ballet Advanced, A.R.A.D.
+MR. DAVID C. BEALES, M.A.
+Bolshoi Ballet Academy TCP, Society of Russian Ballet Advanced, A.R.A.D.

 ARTISTIC DIRECTOR & PROFESSIONAL PROGRAM INSTRUCTOR